Our Mutual Friend: Jews

-Etiquette books were constantly changing themes and ideas, so this also distinguished who was an "insider" and who was an "outsider."

 Water imagery

 A major symbol is the River Thames, which is linked to the major theme of rebirth and renewal.
 Water is seen as a sign of new life, and associated with the Christian sacrament of Baptism.
 Characters like John Harmon and Eugene Wrayburn end up in the river, and come out reborn.
 Wrayburn emerges from the river close to death, but is ready to marry Lizzie, and to avoid naming his attacker to save her reputation.
 He surprises everyone, including himself, when he survives and goes on to have a loving marriage with Lizzie.
 John Harmon also appears to end up in the river through no fault of his own, and when Gaffer pulls a body dressed like Harmon out of the waters, Harmon adopts the alias of John Rokesmith.
 This alias is for his own safety and peace of mind; he wants to know that he can do things on his own, and does not need his father's name or money to make a good life for himself.

 Dickens uses many images that relate to water.
 Phrases such as the "depths and shallows of Podsnappery," and the "time had come for flushing and flourishing this man down for good", are examples of such imagery.
 Some critics see this as being used excessively.